Bake Play Smile

 Recipe Tips & FAQ

 Vanilla bean alternatives - Vanilla beans can be bought from the baking section of any supermarket.
 They are quite expensive (approximately $5-6 dollars for a two pack), but are needed to give the custard a beautiful rich vanilla flavour.
-If you're unable to source vanilla beans, you can use 1 tsp of vanilla bean paste or vanilla extract.
+If you're unable to source vanilla beans, you can use 1 teaspoon of vanilla bean paste or vanilla extract.
 Vanilla essence is not suitable for custard as it doesn't give the custard the same rich vanilla flavour as vanilla beans, vanilla bean paste or vanilla extract.

 If your eggs start to scramble - If you notice that your eggs are starting to scramble while cooking, then lower the heat, remove the saucepan from the stove-top, pour the custard into a bowl, allow to cool and then strain through a sieve to remove any lumpy parts.